 In this Report, measures are considered complete if all required data are available for all jurisdictions that provide the service.

-For each service, the performance indicator framework and indicator interpretation boxes show which data are provided on a complete basis and which are not complete.
+For each service, the performance indicator framework and indicator interpretation boxes show which data are provided on a complete basis.
 Where data are not complete, appropriate qualifying commentary is provided in the text or footnotes.

 Validation